-Sending passwords through email is a common practice in the work place which is a bad habit.
+Sending passwords through email is a common practice in the workplace which is a bad habit.
 If you are on the receiving end of a password transferred, be sure to change it immediately after logging into the desired system.
+There are many reasons the emailed passwords can be dangerous including:

 - email is sent in plain text